 A solution to overthinking is to think of what’s next to be done.
 That is, actually, a good way to keep you distracted from most of the miseries of life.

-Doing what you can, then the next thing, and the next, is how all great things are done.
+Doing what you can, then the next thing, and the next, is how all great things are built.
+This is how you get from doing what is easy, to what is difficult, to what is impossible.

 I am writing this post one word at a time.
 And, no matter how hard I or anyone else tries, you can only write something one word at a time.